FreddieHong19/Open5x/Grasshopper_Definition/README.md

 Once complete this should show up in the simulation.

 Please note that the current version is the developing version. and more stable versions are aimed to be relased very soon.
-3 Different toolpath generator will be relased focusing at 1) Supportless 3D printing 2) Conformal Surface finish 3) Curve based conformal patterning
+3 Different toolpath generator will be relased focusing at 1) Supportless 3D printing 2) Conformal Surface finish 3) Curve based conformal patterning.
+There will be video guides for each toolpath generators